History of Hobart: Mid-19th century

 1830 saw the consolidation of land settlement throughout the island.
 The most fertile parts of the island were now occupied by land holdings.
 Until 1831, the governor had extensive power for granting land, along with the disposition of convict labour.
 After 1831, free grants were abolished and all land was then sold by auction.
 This attracted the new class of "gentry farmers", who were more successful than earlier farmers, as the gentry farmers knew more about farming, and had more money to pay for tools and labour.
-Many of them became successful sheep farmers, and capitalised on the Australian wool booms on the 1820s and 30's.
+Many of them became successful sheep farmers, and capitalised on the Australian wool booms on the 1820s and 1830s.

 Although the first decade focussed on gaining a foothold on the island, and the second concerned with the establishment of essential primary industries, very soon industrial development began to branch out.
 It had been discovered that the Tasmanian climate was exceptionally suited to the growing of fruit.
 The Hobart Town Almanack in 1833 described the growth of apples and plums as "astonishing", and apple orchards were planted in the Huon Valley in the 1840s.
 Many of the original orchards continue operating to this day.
 Hops for beer were first grown in the northern settlement in 1804, and at Hobart Town in 1806.
 Robert Clarke was granted land at Clarence Plains in 1806 for growing hops, and became the first brewer of beer in the colony.

 Many small-scale breweries had soon sprung up.
 No large scale operations began until in 1824, when Charles Degreaves established the Cascade Brewery near the Cascade Falls in the foothills of Mount Wellington.
 By 1832, the brewery outgrew its original building.
 Degreaves relocated the brewery to the site of an old sawmill, slightly further upstream along the Hobart Rivulet, and a further three storeys were added to the main building in 1927, creating the iconic structure that survives to this day.
 The Brewery is still in operation and remains Australia's longest continually operating brewery.

 This was a particularly important time for whaling and its associated industries of shipbuilding and cooperage in Hobart Town as well.
 The waterfront of Hobart was upgraded in the 1830s to account for ever-increasing numbers of visiting foreign ships.
 Although the dock areas remained quite rough and ready, other areas of Hobart Town were developing into quite pleasant locales.
 In the early 1820s the shoreline of the river immediately to the north of the town had been set aside as the Kings Domain (later Queen's Domain) for use as a public space.